Personal area (PAN) networks. Computer and Network Examples

 - Bluetooth has distance limits.

-ConceptDraw PRO is a powerful network diagramming and vector drawing software.
+ConceptDraw DIAGRAM is a powerful network diagramming and vector drawing software.
 It provides the Computer and Networks Area with many Solutions that contain the wide set of ready-to-use predesigned vector stencils and examples to help you design the professional looking Personal area networks (PANs) of any complexity quick and easy.

 Example 1.
 Personal area (PAN) network.